amanov-git/amanov-git/README.md

 - **Database:** PostgreSQL, Sequelize

 ## 💼 Professional Profile
-- Developer with hands-on experience in fullstack and frontend projects
+- Developer with hands-on experience in fullstack, frontend and backend projects
 - Strong focus on writing clean and maintainable code
 - Passionate about learning and mastering new technologies
-- Currently working full-time, open to part-time freelance or remote projects
 - Languages: English, Russian, Turkmen

 ## 🔗 Let's Connect